|Frequently Asked Questions

 In some regions mobile phone network operators block the access to certain services or on standard ports (e.g. HTTP , HTTPS ), e.g. by using a passive proxy server or because of erroneous routing (normally a temporary problem).
 This case is very rare but it cannot be bypassed without knowing how the mobile phone network operator is blocking which data.
 A simple work-around for checking is the temporary use of a VPN service, e.g. www.vyprvpn.com (free for a short test).

-If a connection is possible using a VPN service and you get in touch with your mobile network operator, please forward this information: https://www.doorbird.com/downloads/ports.pdf
+If a connection is possible using a VPN service, get in touch with your mobile network operator and forward this information: https://www.doorbird.com/downloads/misc/ports_en.pdf

 For the devices with integrated WLAN module, we have explicitly included the point "WLAN range" in the product design.
-Our devices therefore deliver significantly better results than relevant competitor products (including smartlocks).
+Our devices therefore deliver significantly better results than many relevant competitor products.

 In general for reasons of stability (availability, reliability) and possible delays for push messages we generally recommend connecting the devices via network cable.